DarshanaBalai/Kidiz-Playdates-Project/README.md

 ## Features Left to Implement
-- Adding date, time and targetted audience group on Event details page
+- Adding date, time and age on Event details page
 - Search, filter based on location or some search query on Event gallery

 ## Testing